On the existence of Hamiltonian cycles in hypercubes: Existence of Hamiltonian cycles

-In the notation of this paper, for our purposes, Theorem~\ref{parity} can be improved as Lemma \ref{parity2}. \begin{lemma} For each integer $k$ and each even positive integer $h$ such that $h<k$, there are no Hamiltonian cycles in $C(2,k)$ whose associated Euclidean distance is $\sqrt{h}$. \end{lemma} \begin{proof} Let $h \coloneqq \sum_{i=1}^h d_i^2$ be an even integer smaller than $k$, where $d_i \coloneqq 1$ for $i = 1, 2, \ldots, h$.
-Since the Euclidean distance $\sqrt{h}$ implies a change $h$, the statement of Lemma~\ref{parity2} trivially follows from the proof of Theorem~2.1 \cite{8}.
-Indeed, if the starting vertex is even, as we change $h$ of its $k$ coordinates, we get an even vertex.
+In the notation of this paper, for our purposes, Theorem~\ref{parity} can be improved as Lemma~\ref{parity2}. \begin{lemma} For each even positive integer $h$ and each integer $k > h$, there are no Hamiltonian cycles in $C(2,k)$ whose associated Euclidean distance is $\sqrt{h}$. \end{lemma} \begin{proof} In accordance with the notation adopted in~\cite{8}, let $d_1, d_2, \ldots, d_h$ denote the coordinates that are equal to $1$ in a given vertex of $C(2,k)$ (the remaining $k-h$ coordinates are equal to $0$).
+Since the Euclidean distance $\sqrt{h}$ implies a change $h$, the statement of Lemma~\ref{parity2} trivially follows from the proof of Theorem~2.1 in \cite{8}.
+In fact, if the starting vertex is even, as we change $h$ of its $k$ coordinates, we get an even vertex.
 On the other hand, when we start from an odd vertex, the change $h$ results in another odd vertex. \end{proof}

-For any given integer $k>1$, the condition $h<k$ immediately follows by observing that the maximum Euclidean distance between every two elements of $\{0,1\}^k$ is equal to $\sqrt{k}$.
-Since there is only one opposite corner for any given vertex of $C(2,k)$, $k > 1$ implies that no Hamiltonian cycle is possible in $C(2,k)$ as long as $k$ is not (strictly) greater than the associated Euclidean distance squared (given the fact that $2^k > 2$ for every $k > 1$).
+For any given integer $k>1$, the condition $h<k$ immediately follows from the fact that the maximum Euclidean distance between every two elements of $\{0,1\}^k$ equals $\sqrt{k}$.

+Now, let us call the \emph{opposite corner} of a vertex $(x_1, \dots, x_k)$ in $C(2,k)$ the unique vertex at Euclidean distance $\sqrt{k}$ from it, namely the one identified by the $k$-tuple $(1-x_1, \dots, 1-x_k)$.
+Observe that each vertex of $C(2,k)$ has exactly one opposite corner.